 - ¼ teaspoon Salt

-- 1 large Garlic clove
+- 1 large clove Garlic

 - ½ teaspoon Lemon Juice

-- Fresh Cracked Pepper (optional)
+- Fresh Cracked Pepper optional

-- Blend all ingredients (except pasta) in a food processor or blender.
+Blend all ingredients (except pasta) in a food processor or blender.
 Blend until smooth or slightly chunky according to preference.

-- Mix pesto together with hot pasta and serve with fresh crack pepper.
+Mix pesto together with hot pasta and serve with fresh crack pepper.

 1) Pesto tastes delicious either over hot pasta or in a cold pasta salad.
-2) if not using right away, store pesto in an air tight container topped with a layer of olive oil to keep fresh.3) Use gluten-free pasta or vegetable noodles to make without gluten.
+2) if not used right away, store the pesto in an air-tight container topped with a layer of olive oil to keep fresh.3) Use gluten-free pasta or vegetable noodles to make without gluten.